SathyaBhat/sathyabh.at/content/a-look-back-at-2025/index.md

 ### What’s for 2026?

 With the two huge goals of PR and a house achieved, 2026 will be about settling in.
 The big project will be moving into our new home and making it ours.
 I also need to finally get my Australian driver's license.
 I want to continue my fitness journey, explore more of our new neighborhood, and perhaps do some local travel.
 And of course, keep writing, gaming, and enjoying live music.
+I do want to get into some hardware hacking - maybe work on a small project with an eInk display.

 Wishing you all a wonderful and fulfilling 2026!